Black-box Prompt Tuning with Subspace Learning: Experiments

-\paragraph{Evaluation.} We use different evaluation metrics for different tasks.
+We employ distinct evaluation metrics for each task.
 Specifically, we use accuracy for text classification tasks.
-For QE tasks, we use Pearson's correlation as the evaluation metric.
-For the text generation task, we report BLEU~\cite{papineni2002bleu}, METEOR~\cite{banerjee2005meteor} and ROUGE-L~\cite{lin2004rouge} to evaluate the quality of the generated text.
-We run all experiments using 3 different random seeds and report the average performance and standard deviation for all tasks.
+For QE tasks, we utilize Pearson's correlation coefficient as the evaluation metric.
+For the text generation task, we report BLEU~\cite{papineni2002bleu}, METEOR~\cite{banerjee2005meteor}, and ROUGE-L~\cite{lin2004rouge} to evaluate the quality of the generated text.